rafasoares/cancancan-wiki/Authorizing-Controller-Actions.md

 ## authorize_resource

-Give the `ProductsController` above, calling `authorize_resource` will authorize the resource by passing the controller action and `@product` instance into the `authorize!` check.
-If the instance doesn't exist (such as on the index action) the `Product` class will be used.
-The before filter basically does this:
+Adding `authorize_resource` will make a before filter which calls `authorize!`, passing the resource instance variable if it exists.
+If the instance variable isn't set (such as in the index action) it will pass in the class name.
+For example, if we have a `ProductsController` it will do this before each action.

 ```ruby
 authorize!(params[:action], @product || Product)